Dlux804/McQuade-Chem-ML/core/storage/README.md

 # Then create a new database

-    mysql> CREATE DATABASE if not exists database_name;
+    mysql> CREATE DATABASE if not exists <database_name>;

 I used featurized_datasets as my database name.

 # Then give user permissions to modify tables and databases

-    GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON *.* TO '<username>'@'localhost' WITH GRANT OPTION;

-Note, that this will give the user root access, this can modified later if desired.
+Note, that this will give the user root access, this can be modified later if desired.

 Then flush the cache, this is just good practice.